Associate Professor Martin Breed

 College of Science and Engineering

-Martin is a scholar of restoration ecology, ecosystem health, and genomics at Flinders University.
+Brief bio: Martin is a scholar of restoration ecology, ecosystem health, and genomics at Flinders University.
 Some career highlights include working with the UN and WHO on the links between biodiversity and human health via the microbiome, serving as a patron for the IUCN Species Survival Commission, and teaching amazingly resilient and optimistic students during COVID-19.
 He runs a close-knit research group that develops solutions to pressing global issues.
 Examples of their work include working on optimising biodiverse urban green spaces to maximise human health and biodiversity; pioneering the use of genomics to improve ecosystem restoration; and harnessing the power of plant-microbe interactions to improve ecosystem outcomes under global change.
 He is a passionate university educator who aims to enable the next generation to turn around the global environmental tide from decline and degradation to repair and restoration.
+He is course coordinator for the BSc(Biodiversity & Conservation) and has a number of additional teaching coordination and delivery duties.

 Qualifications